-Heliconia are one of the most beautiful tropical ornamental plants for your gardens.
+Heliconia is one of the most beautiful tropical ornamental plants for your gardens.
 Being indigenous to the south and central American countries like Costa Rica and Bolivia, it grows well in warm climates.

 There are nearly two hundred species of Heliconias in the world.
-Generally, these are of two types based on appearance.
-One has erect flowers while the other has its flowers hanging.
-In my personal opinion, hanging varieties have a special charm.
+Generally, there are two types based on appearance:

 Apart from this multitude of species, there are also hundreds of cultivars available for ornamental uses.